(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Luxuries the average person with an average salary can’t necessarily afford.
 The rich can buy expensive cars, big, modern homes, brand-name clothing, and epic vacations.

 For most of us, being rich means spending money in ways that others can see.
 (Unfortunately, this is how some people keep score and compare themselves to “rich” people.)

 What level of income is rich? $100k, $250k, $500k a year or more?

 It all depends on who you ask.
-(And can be dependant on the cost of living where you reside.)
+(Can be dependant on the cost of living where you reside.)